nominpurevj/nominpurevj.github.io/_posts/2021-02-25-stock-market-proj.md

 >1.
 The present analysis uses **classification** to predict whether the price of the S&P 500 ETF will go up or down on a given day.
 >2.
 There are many different ways to predict the ups and downs.
 Logistic Regression, LDA, and QDA are commonly used for this task.
 This analysis tries to find which of the three is best for this scenario.
 >4.
 In all methods, a portion of the stock market data is responsible for the code that learns how to classify.
 The other portion is used to confirm if the code is classifying well-enough. **10-fold cross validation** helps us carry out this train-and-test procedure 10 times, for safety.
 >3.
-The 10-fold cross validation gives us the **test errors**, which is what I'm gonna compare.
+The 10-fold cross validation gives us the **test errors**, which is what I'm going to compare.
+The classification model makes predictions based on data it hasnt seen before.
+Test error indicates the ratio of incorrect predictions made by the model.
 When it comes to test error, lower is better.

 # Data Cleaning